To enjoy the full Mail & Guardian online experience: please upgrade your browser

 After a special meeting at which the latest government move was discussed, the NPU said: “The meeting accepted that the steps which may be taken to handle the State of Emergency will apply to all the media.”

 The latest round of speculation about the future of the beleaguered press was triggered by a statement released by President PW Botha last Friday after discussions on the security situation with the NPU chairman and executive officials of the four main newspaper companies, NasionalePers, Perskor, Argus and Saan.
-The statement contained the NPU’s verbatim response to Botha.

 The Press Union fully realises that South Africa is being subjected to a many-pronged but well co-ordinated revolutionary onslaught,“the NPU said.
 “We accept the need to do everything in our power to avoid giving support and encouragement to those seeking revolutionary change by overt as well as covert means.”